*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 About Big Bus Tours Chicago

-After I bought my ticket, I had to wait 20 minutes for the next bus so I sat in the sun on a patch of grass to eat my pizza.
-As I ate, I watched the too long and too slow Skydeck line from across the street.
+After I had bought my ticket, I had to wait 20 minutes for the next bus, so I sat in the sun on a patch of grass to eat my pizza.
+As I ate, I watched the too-long and too-slow Skydeck line from across the street.

 “Life moves pretty fast.
 If you don’t stop and look around once in awhile, you could miss it.”